 I had a sudden thought today, “can I harvest strawberry seeds?”
-I mean it’s obvious that strawberries have seeds (they’re the only fruit having seeds on the outside), so how about saving strawberry seeds to grow?
+I mean, it’s obvious that strawberries have seeds (they’re the only fruit that has seeds on the outside), so how about saving strawberry seeds to grow?
 The question is how to save strawberry seeds for planting.
 Inquiring minds want to know, so keep reading to find out what I learned about growing strawberry seeds.

 Can I Harvest Strawberry Seeds?